FeiSun/PaperReading/Highly Cited Papers (by conf).md

 - [ ] Local Higher-Order Graph Clustering 2017
 - [ ] Detecting Spacecraft Anomalies Using LSTMs and Nonparametric Dynamic Thresholding 2018
 - [ ] Patient Subtyping via Time-Aware LSTM Networks 2017

+ ### 2012-2017 top-20
+- [ ] Discovering regions of different functions in a city using human mobility and POIs 2012
+- [ ] Knowledge vault: a web-scale approach to probabilistic knowledge fusion 2014
-- [ ] XGBoost: A Scalable Tree Boosting System 2016
+- [ ] Open domain event extraction from twitter 2012
+- [ ] Searching and mining trillions of time series subsequences under dynamic time warping 2012
+- [ ] Information diffusion and external influence in networks 2012
 - [ ] DeepWalk: online learning of social representations 2014
-- [ ] Knowledge vault: a web-scale approach to probabilistic knowledge fusion 2014
-- [ ] node2vec: Scalable Feature Learning for Networks 2016
-- [ ] Why Should I Trust You?: Explaining the Predictions of Any Classifier 2016
+- [ ] Auto-WEKA: combined selection and hyperparameter optimization of classification algorithms 2013
 - [ ] U-Air: when urban air quality inference meets big data 2013
+- [ ] XGBoost: A Scalable Tree Boosting System 2016
+- [ ] Circle-based recommendation in online social networks 2012
+- [ ] Streaming graph partitioning for large distributed graphs 2012
+- [ ] Towards social user profiling: unified and discriminative influence model for inferring home locations 2012
+- [ ] Constructing popular routes from uncertain trajectories 2012
+- [ ] Discovering value from community activity on focused question answering sites: a case study of stack overflow 2012
+- [ ] Ad click prediction: a view from the trenches 2013
-- [ ] Auto-WEKA: combined selection and hyperparameter optimization of classification algorithms 2013
+- [ ] Rise and fall patterns of information diffusion: model and implications 2012
+- [ ] Review spam detection via temporal pattern discovery 2012
-- [ ] Collaborative Deep Learning for Recommender Systems 2015
+- [ ] Learning geographical preferences for point-of-interest recommendation 2013
+- [ ] MoodLens: an emoticon-based sentiment analysis system for chinese tweets 2012
+- [ ] LCARS: a location-content-aware recommender system 2013